syncfusion-content/angular-docs/angular/Kanban/Editing.md

 ---
 layout: post
-title:  Syncfusion Kanban Editing
+title: Editing support in Angular Kanban Control | Syncfusion
-description: Editing
+description: Learn here about Editing support in Syncfusion Essential Angular Kanban Control, its elements, and more.
 documentation: ug
 platform: Angular
+control: Kanban
 keywords: editing,kanban editing
 ---

-# Editing
+# Editing support in Angular Kanban

 The Kanban control has support for dynamic insertion, updating and deletion of cards.